CodeWere123/TowerDefense/README.md

 # TowerDefense
- this game is a lyceum yandex project by pygame
+ This game is a yandex lyceum project that uses pygame.